-The national Common Entrance Examination is eligible to pupils in their final grade of primary school (Primary 6) who are between 10–13-years-old.
+The National Common Entrance Examination is eligible to pupils in their final grade of primary school (Primary 6) who are between 10–13-years-old.
 There are five different types of secondary school in Lagos and a variety of different entrance exams required to gain entrance.
-However, a child has to sit for their Common Entrance to be admitted to a federal government secondary—or unity—school.
+However, a child has to sit for their Common Entrance Examination to be admitted to a federal government secondary—or unity—school.
 The Common Entrance seeks to select the best candidates from every State into Federal Unity secondary schools.
 There are just 106 Federal Unity secondary schools in Nigeria and the competition is fierce.

 The exam is out of 200 marks.
 When the results are released, the subjects are grouped into four segments and the marks available are below:

 - Mathematics & Basic Science (out of 40 and 10 respectively)

 - English & Social Studies (out of 40 and 20 respectively)

 - Quantitative & Vocational Aptitude (out of 40 and 10 respectively)

 - Verbal Aptitude (out of 40 respectively)